oriolakolawole/BugReports/README.md

 # 🐞 Bug Report Samples

-This repository contains **sample bug reports** created to demonstrate proper documentation and reporting of software vulnerabilities and issues.
+This repository contains Redacted bug reports from real-world findings.
+All company names, domains, and sensitive details have been anonymized.
-The goal is to showcase professional bug reporting practices useful in **QA testing, penetration testing, bug bounty programs, and security research**.
+Reports are shared strictly for educational and professional demonstration purposes

 ---